gitrust/timetracker/README.md

 Uses an Sqlite database to store all task data.
 Database file `timer.db` is located in directory %USERPROFILE%.
-When you close timer applic
+When you exit timetracker application all schedules are written to the storage.

 # List of available commands